Pi Lambda Theta: Basic information

 Pi Lambda Theta is both an honor society and professional association for educators.
 As an honor society, its purpose is to recognize persons of superior scholastic achievement and high potential for professional leadership.
 As a professional association, its purpose is to stimulate independent-thinking educators who can ask critical questions to improve educational policies and practices.

 Pi Lambda Theta's mission is to honor outstanding educators and inspire their leadership on critical education issues.
 PLT extends membership to students majoring in education who demonstrate academic excellence, as well as to professional educators who have earned a PLT-recognized award such as certification by the National Board for Professional Teaching Standards in the United States.

-Pi Lambda Theta is a wholly-owned subsidiary of PDK International, a professional association for educators.
+Pi Lambda Theta is a wholly owned subsidiary of PDK International, a professional association for educators.
 As such, Pi Lambda Theta members may choose to participate in PDK during and after graduation, with programs within the field of education.
-Rather than a one-time fee like many pure honor societies, this combined honor/professional model requires annual dues.
+Like many pure honor societies, there is a one-time fee ($74) for graduating (undergraduate) seniors, graduate students, and professional inductees for Pi Lambda.
+Membership in PDK requires a one-time lifetime membership fee or annual fees based on membership type.